Spectral properties of generalized Paley graphs: Semiprimitive generalized Paley graphs

 \subsection{The spectrum of semiprimitive GP-graphs $\G(k,q)$}

 In this subsection we recall the spectrum for arbitrary semiprimitive GP-graphs.
-Using that the Gaussian periods in the semiprimitive case are known, we give the spectrum of the corresponding GP$^*$-graphs $\G(k,q)$ and $\G^+(k,q)$ of of the complements $\bar \G(k,q)$.
-In \cite{BWX}, by using Gauss sums, Brower-Wilson-Xiang computed the spectra of a more general family defined in terms of semiprimitive pairs.
+In 1999, by using Gauss sums, Brouwer, Wilson and Xiang computed the spectra of a more general family defined in terms of semiprimitive pairs (see Theorem 2 in \cite{BWX}).
+Now, for completeness, using Gaussian periods we give the spectrum of the corresponding GP$^*$-graphs $\G(k,q)$ and $\G^+(k,q)$ and of the complements $\bar \G(k,q)$.

 We will need the following notation.
 If $q=p^m$, define the sign

 where $s=\frac{m}{2t}$ and $t$ is the least integer $j$ such that $k \mid p^j+1$ (hence $s \ge 1$).

 \begin{thm} Let $(k, q)$ be a semiprimitive pair with $q=p^m$, $m$ even, and put $n=\frac{q-1}k$.
 Then, the spectra of $\G=\G(k,q)$, $\G^+=\G^+(k,q)$ and $\bar \G = \bar \G(k,q)$ are integral and respectively given by where